Caterham School Guide: Reviews, Rankings Fees, And More

 Summary Of School

-• Type of school: Co-educational
+- Type of school: Co-educational

-• Age range: 11-18
+- Age range: 11-18

-• 2022 A Level Results: 70% A*-A
+- 2024 A Level Results: 70% A*-A

-• 2022 GCSE Results: 90% 9-7
+- 2024 GCSE Results: 85% 9-7

 Overview

-Founded in 1811, Caterham School is a massive 200-acre campus nestled in the beautiful Harestone Valley, where the campus’ glamorous Victorian architecture is complemented by an impressive array of innovative facilities such as the Sports Centre, Centre of Performing Arts, the Maggs Library, Digital Innovation Centre and more.
 The Caterham School emphasises on the holistic development of its pupils, but being a huge advocate of the key mantra, “happiness in learning” is what makes the prestigious institution stand out amongst the rest.
 By doing so, Caterham School validates the success of their methodology by producing some of the brightest young leaders with exceptional intellect.

 Caterham School is strategically located 20 miles from Central London – it’s a common sight to see Caterham pupils shuttle daily between the concrete jungles of London and the beautiful, tranquil countryside of Harestone Valley.
 Additionally, the institution can be easily reached from Surrey, Kent and Sussex as well.
 Overall, the Caterham School is easily accessible as the Caterham Railway Station is just a 15 minutes’ walk away from the school and a 25-minute car ride will take you to the London Gatwick Airport.